 We may have blocked your sign in if you're using a new device in a new location.
 This security measure helps keep your account safe in case someone else gets your account information and tries to sign in as you.
 To unlock your account, follow the instructions on the sign-in screen by selecting where we can send you a security code.
 Once you receive the code, enter it to access your account.

 If you’re traveling and can’t access the email or phone that you have associated with your account, try the following:

 - If you brought a device you normally sign in to with you and have set as a trusted device, you can sign in from that device and get back into your account.

 - If you left your phone at home and know someone who has access to it, ask them to tell you the security code sent to the device.

 If these options aren't available, you'll be able to get back in to your account once you sign in from a trusted device or a usual location.

-If you received an email alerting you to an unusual sign-in attempt on your account, but you haven't done anything different with your account recently, follow these steps to review your account security:
+If you received an email or text alerting you to an unusual sign-in attempt on your account, but you haven't done anything different with your account recently, follow these steps to review your account security:

 - Sign in to the Security basics page for your Microsoft account.

 - Select Review activity to check for any unusual sign-in attempts.
 If you see account activity that you're sure wasn't yours, flag it on the recent activity page and we'll help you secure your account.